corndeladmin/DevOps-Unit-6-Workshop/README.md

 - A terminal with the ability to SSH into an EC2 VM (you could use the ACG terminal if needed)
 - An ACG account to spin up an AWS sandbox with (or an AWS account you're happy to create resources in)

+> If you're using an ACG account please don't forget that your AWS account automatically gets cleaned up after 4 hours.
+> You can extend its lifespan 1 hour before cleanup from the cloud sandboxes page (it might be worth setting an alarm for this!).

 ### Using SSH
 If you haven't yet done so, you should make sure you have created SSH keys and are able to use them to connect to a remote machine (or if you are unable to, that you are happy to use an alternative like ACG terminal).
 Try creating an ACG cloud server and SSHing into it!